Andereoo/TkinterWeb/README.md

 **TkinterWeb can be used in any Tkinter application.
 Here is an example:**
 ```
 import tkinter as tk
-from tkinterweb import HtmlFrame # import the HTML widget
+from tkinterweb import HtmlFrame # import the HtmlFrame widget

 root = tk.Tk() # create the Tkinter window
-frame = HtmlFrame(root) # create the HTML widget
+frame = HtmlFrame(root) # create the HtmlFrame widget
 frame.load_website("http://tkhtml.tcl.tk/tkhtml.html") # load a website
 frame.pack(fill="both", expand=True) # attach the HtmlFrame widget to the window
 root.mainloop()